A Question From an Undergraduate

 | Single-row repair → weak foundation | Paired with modern double-row / suture bridge repair, the fixation foundation is fundamentally stronger |

-We tested the WingHeal 0.8mm PEEK augment in 18 goats using an infraspinatus detachment model4.
+The De Novo team tested the WingHeal 0.8mm PEEK augment in 18 goats using an infraspinatus detachment model4.

-Mechanical results: At 12 weeks, the augment group reached a maximum load of 393.75N versus 229.17N for controls — a 71.8% improvement (p<0.001).
+Mechanically, the results were as expected: at 12 weeks, the augment group reached a maximum load of 393.75N versus 229.17N for controls — a 71.8% improvement (p<0.001).
+More even pressure, stronger fixation.
+Makes sense.

 Push It or Pull It?